4th Summer Symposium 2019

 Presentation of arguments and fresh research on how to drive down the Rewards and heighten the risks of Trafficking for those who partake in this most vile and exploitative trade.

-Routes, Restrictions and Rights
+Routes, Restrictions, Race and Rights

 The law of the sea, U.S. border matters, global movements, the rise of Nation State protectionism, safe routes, the right to migrate in safety.